daggerok/streaming-file-server/README.md

 - improve files-db sync (replace FileSystem with GridFS or ...?)
 - bi-directional files synchronization with spring scheduling or batch
 - backup, restore, migration
+- add more security...

-befor start, install all what you needed:
+_before start, install all what you needed:_

 - java [from here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [from here](https://java.com/ru/download/)
 - if you on windows: [powershell](https://www.microsoft.com/en-us/download/details.aspx?id=34595) and [scoop](https://github.com/lukesampson/scoop)